 CLASSIC CORE/STABILITY exercises include:

 Planks: prone, side-lying, supine; there are many easier/harder variations

 Dead bugs: without (easier) and with a stability ball (harder)

 Mountain climbers (variations)

 One leg stand: harder on unsteady surfaces (folded towel, pillow, Bosu ball) or with closed eyes

 Most other training plans will recommend similar supportive work on mobility, flexibility, balance, and strength, but actual routines WON’T BE LISTED ON THE DAILY/WEEKLY schedules.
 The importance to running of doing this work, will be included in the notes of these other plans, but mostly the details of when and how to incorporate this work into training regimens is left up to individuals.
 NOT SO WITH EARNED RUNS PLANS!

 EARNED RUNS plans strongly EMPHASIZE the IMPORTANCE of this work to INJURY PREVENTION over the course of the training period by scheduling these components on specific days.
 However, you can customize the plan and change things up to meet your needs.
-For example, the "Dead Bug" is a safe and effective (abdominal and back) core exercise scheduled every one day every week, but other exercises can be substituted for Dead Bugs and can be performed any on day of the week.
+For example, the "Dead Bug" is a safe and effective (abdominal and back) core exercise scheduled one day every week, but other exercises can be substituted for Dead Bugs and can be performed any on day of the week.

-Your 2020 training season officially begins!
+Good luck.
+Your 2021 training season officially begins.*